LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/domains.md

 ### Train a 3rd-party NLU domain

 You must train the 3rd-party NLU domain after every update to the domain if you want the update to be reflected in subsequent testing/debugging and usage.
 Training creates a new model version that incorporates the changes.
-Once the domain is trained, you can use the Debugger to test.
+Once the domain is trained, you can use the Test tool to test.

 Depending on how big the domain is, training typically takes anywhere between 2 to 10 minutes.